 Cheers, and all the best!

 P.S.
 And in case you’re curious (a number of people on YouTube have asked me already), I’m shooting on a Canon Rebel T3i with a 50mm f/1.4 lens and recording with a Sony Wireless UWPV6 Lavalier Microphone.
-(Affiliate Links – I make a commission if you by through these links.)
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through these links.]